yhnedison/yhnedison.github.io/_posts/2019-11-04-0026-Remove Duplicates from Sorted Array.md

             nums[i] = nums[j];
             count = 1;
         } else {
-            // need to check previous count
+            // also swap if count hasn't exceeded limit
             // replace 2 with k for general solution if (count < k) {
                 i++;